Irwin1985/FoxFaker/README.md

 ## Installation

 ```
-Just copy tha FoxFaker.prg and FactoryBase.txt files anywhere into your project path folder.
+Just copy the FoxFaker.prg and FactoryBase.txt files anywhere into your project path folder.
 ```

 ## Basic Usage